quyykk/endless-sky/readme-developer.md

 - MacOS: `macos` (builds with the default compiler), `xcode` (builds using the XCode toolchain)
 - Linux: `linux` (builds with the default compiler)

-### Building with Visual Studio Code, CLion
+## Building with Visual Studio Code, CLion

-Open the root folder and follow the steps from the IDE.
-Now you can build and run the game immediately.
+Open the ES folder with the IDE and that's it.
+For Visual Studio Code you'll need the [CMake Tools extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools).

-### Building with Code::Blocks
+## Building with Code::Blocks

 If you want to use the Code::Blocks IDE, from the root of the project folder execute: